johnmarcusokeefe/routesaver/deliverymap/README.md

 forms.py - AddressForm , CompanyForm, FileUploadForm, RouteForm, EditRouteForm - add and remove addresses
 functions.py - extra functions
              - file upload
+             - duration matrix. used for display data.
-             - duration matrix calculated for OR-Tools
+             - distance matrix calculated for OR-Tools.
              - print_solution function returns the original array in the sorted order. eg 0 -> 2 -> 1 -> 3 -> 0.
 0 being the origin, create
              - csv log file for testing and backup of routes
 models.py - Address, Route: has companies, Company: has addresses and images, Image